-Kinematics of robot manipulators - forward kinematics 1
+Kinematics of robotic manipulators - forward kinematics 1

 (homogeneous transformation matrices)